That was the question I asked myself one winter evening, while sitting on my bed with my head resting in my palms.

 You alone are responsible for the results you get, and who you become.
 There is no one else that can make your decisions for you.

-As I’ve started working with clients more and more, I’ve started noticing that there are some people that want life handed to them on a silver platter.
+As I’ve worked with clients, I’ve started noticing that there are some people that want life handed to them on a silver platter.

 Then there are the go-getters who just need a nudge and off they go.
 Which of the two people are you?